boisgera/control-engineering-with-python/README.md

 ### :rocket: Project

+#### 2021-2022

+  - :octocat: Fork [this project](https://github.com/boisgera/control-engineering-with-python-project-2021-2022) as a starting point,

+  - :octocat: When needed, "fetch upstream" to get the project updates.

 #### 2020-2021

   - :octocat:  Use this [template project](https://github.com/boisgera/control-engineering-with-python-project) as a starting point.

-#### 2021-2022

-  - :octocat: Fork  [this project](https://github.com/boisgera/control-engineering-with-python-project-2021-2022) as a starting point,

-  - :octocat: Fetch upstream to get the project updates.

 ### :tada: Extra resources